ADVERTISING

-The German Poland Institute invites you to a contemporary witness discussion in the Justus-Liebig-Haus Darmstadt.
+The German-Polish Institute invites you to a discussion with a contemporary witness at the Justus Liebig House in Darmstadt.
 Henriette Kretz (born 1934) grew up in a Jewish family in Opatów.

-After the attack on Poland in September 1939, the family fled to the east from the approaching Germans.
-Henriette came to Lemberg (LWIW) with her parents and soon after Sambor (Sambir).
+After the invasion of Poland in September 1939, the family fled eastward from the advancing Germans.
+Henriette and her parents first arrived in Lemberg (Lviv) and soon after in Sambor (Sambir).

-But in 1941 the war and the Germans also caught up with the family there.
-Henriette's father succeeded several times to preserve his family from the worst.
-With the help of acquaintances and through bribery, he was able to save them from shooting and free them from prison.
-For months, Henriette's family could hide in a basement and in an attic.
+But in 1941, the war and the Germans caught up with the family there as well.
+Henriette's father managed to save his family from the worst several times.
+With the help of acquaintances and through bribery, he was able to rescue them from execution and free them from prison.
+For months, Henriette's family hid in a cellar and an attic.
 Then they were betrayed.
-Henriette's parents were shot before their eyes.
-She herself could be hidden in a orphanage led by nuns and thus survived the time of the Nazi terror.
+Henriette's parents were shot dead before her eyes.
+She herself was hidden in an orphanage run by nuns and thus survived the Nazi terror.

-After the war, she came to Antwerp on a detour.
-Henriette Kretz has been trying to produce a bridge from the past in Germany for years: "Exclusion begins very quickly, there is always a reason."
-She appeals: "Always see a person as humans."
+After the war, she came to Antwerp by a circuitous route.
+For years, Henriette Kretz has been trying to build a bridge from the past to the present through lectures in Germany: "Exclusion begins very quickly; a reason can always be found."
+She appeals: "Always see a person as a human being."

-“ My story is not a special one.
-It is the story of one and a half million children who have no voice. " - Henriette Kretz
+“ My story is not special.
+It is the story of one and a half million children who no longer have a voice.” – Henriette Kretz

 (Photo: Olaf Kosinsky)